yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - Think back to where you were a year ago.
 What’s one significant area of growth or change you’ve noticed in yourself since then?
 - Discuss the importance of setting boundaries in personal and professional life.
 How has establishing clear boundaries helped you thrive?

+### Thinking Thursday

+- What’s a regular problem in your everyday life that you wish you had time to develop a solution for?
+- If you could move anywhere, where do you think you’d go and why?
+- What does happiness mean to you, and do you think it has changed with age or certain experiences?

 ## <a name="fridays">Fridays</a>
 Generally, Fridays are the best days–the weekend excitement is in the air, and anything is possible.